 Choosing broad match as default

-Businesses dipping their toe into PPC for the first time will more often than not automatically bid on broad match keywords as a default, over exact match keywords.
+Businesses dipping their toe into PPC Management for the first time will more often than not automatically bid on broad match keywords as a default, over exact match keywords.
 The benefit of broad match is that it can allow you to reach the widest audience possible but in reality, they can be harder to deliver on.
 Broad match keywords are not as targeted so the customers that are seeing your ads are less likely to be interested in them…and less likely to go on to purchase.

 Like all marketing strategies, PPC does not work on its own.
 It needs to be considered alongside everything else you put out into the online space, with good content at the heart of it all.
 Every stage of your click-through content should demonstrate a strong selling point, clear engaging messaging and a consistent brand voice from your ad copy to your email marketing to your landing page.
 Disjointed messaging will lose customers at every click.